ddubson/tech-notes/security/infosec/governance/control-frameworks.md

   * Payment Card Industry - Data Security Standard \(PCI DSS\)

-#### PCI-DSS {#pci-dss}
+### Payment Card Industry - Data Security Standard \(PCI-DSS\) {#pci-dss}

 Requirements for vendors to protect cardholder data

-* Identifies 12 areas of required control
+Identifies 12 areas of required control

 * Firewalls

 * Change system defaults

 * Protect data at rest

 * Protect data in transit

 * Use antivirus protection

 * Use secure systems and app

 * Control Access - need to know

 * Unique user IDs

 * Physical Security

 * Track and Monitor Access

 * Test security systems

+  * 11.2 - Organizations must run internal and external scans on at least a quarterly basis OR after any "significant" change in network config.
+  * 11.2.1 Internal scans must be conducted by qualified personnel and must remediate any high-risk vulnerabilities, repeat scan thereafter.
+  * 11.2.2 External scans must be run by an Approved Scanning Vendor authorized by PCI-SSC

 * Establish policies

 ---